Sharadsisodia/Face-Recognition-System/README.md

 A face recognition system analyses and compares one’s facial features against database of known faces to identify the person.
 This project aims to improve on the existing face recognition technology by implementing Open-Source Intelligence (OSINT).
 Our goal is to make identifying people more informative and accurate.
 Typically, facial recognition systems don't give a lot of specific details about the person whose face they detect.
 By integrating OSINT, our system ensures that this gap is filled.
 We used publicly available data sources like Wikipedia to make it possible.
 We have made this project in Python and utilised its libraries like OpenCV, PIL etc.
+Apart from this, this project also provides the detail of instagram user by just entering the instagram id of the user.
 <br>
 Working of project:
 <br>